 Cantor Buch comes to the cantorate after a 25 year career in television and film production in Los Angeles, New York, and Portland, OR which he embarked on after his graduation from Boston University with a degree in journalism.
 A native of Buffalo, NY, Cantor Buch credits his parents, David and Drena (z”l) with inspiring a love for Judaism and especially Jewish music in him at a very young age.

 Motivated by his own upbringing in a diverse religious community, Cantor Buch is deeply engaged with community interfaith activities.
 He is a past-President of the Claremont Interfaith Council and has served on the Faith-Based Roundtable of the Pomona Unified School District.
 He is also a past chairperson of the City of Claremont’s Human Relations Committee, a member of the Upland Interfaith Council and has servved on an advisory committee at the Claremont School of Theology.
 He is the immediate past Board Chair of the Rabbis and Cantors Retirement Plan and a national board member of the clergy organization OHALAH.

 Cantor Buch is married to Lisa, an urban planner who is part of the management team for the Foothill Gold Line transit project.
-They have two sons; Sam, who attends high school in Claremont, and is a madrich (teaching aide) in our Beit Sefer, and Benjamin, who is a 8th grader that will become Bar Mitzvah in October 2020 (delayed from March due to COVID-19).
+They have two sons; Sam, who attends high school in Claremont, and is a madrich (teaching aide) in our Beit Sefer, and Benjamin, who is a 8th grader that became Bar Mitzvah in October 2020 (delayed from March due to COVID-19).

 Robin McConnell, Director, Tree of Life Children’s Center